Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 - floods or other extreme weather

-- poor air quality (for example, due to smoke from a local fire or bushfire)
+- poor air quality (e.g. due to smoke from a local fire or bushfire)

 - gas leak or chemical spill